Polymer/old-docs-site/articles/polymer-xtag-vanilla.md

       });
     </script>

 `polymer-ready` informs us when all of our HTML Imports have loaded.
 We’re then able to `querySelector` the different elements and store their references.
 The `click` handler on our button uses these references to toggle the switch and set the value of the ratings element.
 With that in place we’ve got a working application that links X-Tag, Polymer, and vanilla Custom Elements.
+Give it a spin!

+<iframe src="/articles/demos/polymer-xtag-vanilla/example.html" width="380" height="320" frameborder="0"></iframe>

 ## Conclusion

 X-Tag is awesome, Polymer is awesome, and Custom Elements are definitely awesome.
 Thankfully we don't have to pick favorites because they all work well together.
 I hope this post clears up any confusion you may have had but if you've still got questions be sure to reach out to either the Polymer team on [the polymer mailing list](https://groups.google.com/forum/#!forum/polymer-dev) or in the #polymer IRC channel on irc.freenode.net, or the X-Tag team on irc.mozilla.org in the #brick channel.